 Credit Score exhibits your financial state.
 You can’t get anywhere without good credit these days.
-Check your score once a year with each of the three big credit agencies, Experian (www.experian.com), TransUnion (www.transunion.com), Equifax (www.equifax.com).
+Check your score once a year with each of the three big credit agencies, Experian (www.experian.com), TransUnion (www.transunion.com), and Equifax (www.equifax.com).
 Get a free copy of your credit score once a year at AnnualCreditReport.

 Make sure there aren’t any discrepancies between your credit reports and your records.
 If any error persists, dispute them with the reporting agency.
-Instructions on how to dispute errors are available at the agencies’ websites.
+Instructions on how to dispute errors are available on the agencies’ websites.

 Step 4: Prepare For The Unexpected With Insurance

 Insurance helps you during an emergency.
 If you have a family, get disability coverage and life insurance to protect your loved ones.
 If not, purchase yourself some disability coverage insurance to protect your savings.